fulldotdev/starter/README.md

 ## Commands

 - `dev`: Runs the Astro development server.
-- `start`: Alias for `dev`, also runs the Astro development server.
+This command starts a local development server, allowing you to preview your Astro project in real-time as you make changes.

 - `build`: Builds the Astro project.
-- `build:prod`: Builds the Astro project and then packages it using Jampack for production deployment.
+This command compiles your Astro project into static files ready for deployment.

 - `check`: Checks the Astro project for any errors or warnings.
+This is useful for catching potential issues before building or deploying your project.

 - `preview`: Generates a preview of the Astro project.
+This command builds your project and then serves the built files locally, allowing you to preview the production version of your site.

 - `astro`: Runs the Astro CLI.
+This is a general-purpose command that can be used with various subcommands to perform different Astro-related tasks.

-- `test`: Runs checks, builds, and generates a preview of the Astro project for testing purposes.
+- `test`: Runs a series of checks and builds for testing purposes.
+Specifically, it runs `astro check`, `astro build`, and `astro preview` in sequence, providing a comprehensive test of your project's integrity.

-- `format`: Formats the source code files (`.ts`, `.js`, `.astro`) using Prettier, should run before commiting if you do not auto-format on save in your IDE.
+- `connect`: Links the global version of fulldev-ui to your project.
+This is useful when working with a local or development version of the fulldev-ui library.